 All good things must come to an end and the time has come for me to move on from The Correspondent.
 Don’t worry, this newsletter will be left in capable hands, with De Correspondent’s stellar Surveillance and Technology correspondent Dimitri Tokmetzis writing to you every other week.

-As each of us navigated our own country’s lockdown restrictions, we watched as governments worldwide authorised the use of in order to understand how much people were moving around despite lockdown restrictions and to predict where future outbreaks would travel.
+As each of us navigated our own country’s lockdown restrictions, we watched as governments worldwide authorised the use of telecoms data in order to understand how much people were moving around despite lockdown restrictions and to predict where future outbreaks would travel.
 We also saw a global wave of smartphone apps and websites that asked their users how they were feeling in another effort to predict outbreaks early.
 Questions such as: "Do you have a cough?
 A temperature?" meant aggregated answers could be crunched to map potential virus hotspots.

 Then there was the global shift towards contact-tracing apps, particularly those using Bluetooth to register encounters.
 It feels like we’ve been talking about contact-tracing tech for months, but it’s only this summer the apps have really gathered steam as they are rapidly introduced by governments on a national and regional level – especially in US states – as well as by some companies and even universities.